pilgrimstack/workshop-301/1.test/readme.md

       * Here we install the SSH key private part
     * A user_data definition
     * **A metadata section**
-      * We'll use it to give the master ip address to the injectors
+      * We'll use it to provide the master ip address to the injectors
-      * This information will be available on the meta-data server available only for this instance
+      * This information will be available on the private meta-data server available only for this instance
-      * We'll be able to get this information from the isntance and we'll do it in the injector.yaml
+      * We'll be able to get this information from inside the instance and we'll do it in the injector.yaml
       * Here add those lines:
         ```
           metadata {